Law Offices of Osas Iyamu, LLC.

 The President’s version of a sensible immigration reform legislation is more expansive and inclusive.
 It is similar to the senator’s version in some ways but fundamentally different in a number of ways.
 Kindly refer to my previous blog regarding the Senator’s version of the proposed Immigration Reform bill for more details.

-Based on the above blueprint, the white house recently drafted its version of a comprehensive immigration reform legislation as a backup plan should congress fail to act.
+Based on the above blueprint, the White House recently drafted its version of a comprehensive immigration reform legislation specifically as a backup plan, in case Congress fails to act.

-Over the weekend three separate sections of the draft White House immigration bill were released by the Miami Herald.
-The president’s Immigration draft bill provides a pathway to lawful permanent resident status within eight years for undocumented Immigrants.
-The sections released covered – legalization, border security, interior enforcement, and worksite enforcement.
-This move by the white house has been criticized by members of Congress.
-Details of the immigration draft will be discussed in my next post.
+Over the weekend, three separate sections of the draft White House immigration bill were released by the Miami Herald.
+Specifically, the president’s immigration draft bill provides a pathway to lawful permanent resident status within eight years for undocumented immigrants.
+The sections released covered legalization, border security, interior enforcement, and worksite enforcement.
+However, members of Congress have criticized this move by the White House.
+Moreover, I will discuss details of the immigration draft in my next post.

 Osas Iyamu